-Used for insulation and fire protection up until the 1970's, the natural fiber of asbestos is now known to lead to respiratory illnesses.
-The material can still be found in cement, wallboard, pipes, textured paints, and air ducts leaving workers susceptible to exposure.
+Used for insulation and fire protection up until the 1970s, the natural fibres of asbestos are now known to lead to respiratory illnesses.
+The material can still be found in cement, wallboard, pipes, textured paints, and air ducts, leaving workers susceptible to exposure.

-When materials which contain asbestos are disturbed fibers can become airborne leading to the potential risk of exposure.
+When materials that contain asbestos are disturbed, fibres can become airborne, leading to the potential risk of exposure.

 Fibrosis of the lungs can be caused by asbestos exposure.
 Symptoms may include shortness of breath and cough.
 The disease is often difficult to diagnose as symptoms develop slowly over time.